grumpycoders/pcsx-redux/docs/web_server.md

 `/api/v1/cd/patch?filename=<value>`

 The above needs to also send a form with binary contents, which will patch the currently loaded iso file with the contents of the form.
 The server will look for the given filename in the iso file, and patch its contents.
-A ppf file will be written out as a result.
 All changes are cumulative.
 If the file is not found, a 404 error will be returned.
 The file name is case sensitive, and must be a valid ISO9660 filename, which means it can only contain uppercase letters, numbers, and underscores, and ends with `;1`.

 For example: